reyes-espana/grim-repo/README.md

 Want to learn about me?
 Go here: https://codepen.io/asgrim/pen/JjagjgY

+# Branches
+Each branch in this repository is a different language or project.
+- Charlotte holds JS+React web apps
+- FISH and TALE are TS+Angular web apps
+- pystuff, as the name implies, holds python stuff.
+- The rest of the README discusses secury standards and the OWASP Top 10.

 # Industry Standards

 - **ISO 27001 Certification** - contains more than a dozen standards that provide requirements for an information security management system